Aditya1854/play-with-slick/README.md

 -----------------------------------------------------------------------
 Instructions :-
 -----------------------------------------------------------------------
-Clone and run the app(default database is H2):
+Clone and run the app(default database is mysql and for testing default database is H2):

      $ git clone git@github.com:Aditya1854/play-with-slick.git
-     $ cd play-slick-app
+     $ cd play-with-slick
      $ sbt run

  Run the all unit test: